 In addition to being a full-time graphic designer and adjunct teacher, Eric also volunteers his time by sitting on the board of the Nashville AIGA Chapter (a professional development group focused on the graphic design profession).
 Check out details on their membership.

 AIGA offers interesting and engaging events for students and professional designers.
 Check out a list of their upcoming events, including a Virtual Portfolio review for Spring Grads on Thursday, May 21.

 EVENT UPDATE: Special thanks to all the professional creatives who came out May 21 to provide mentorship and feedback for the AIGA design grads.
 AIGA had over 30 students attend, each connecting with two creative pros in Nashville to review portfolio work.

 Nossi College of Art: How did you get into graphic design?

 ERIC JACKSON: My Uncle, Robert T. Oliver, II, was a great influence on me becoming a designer.
 As a high school student, he taught me a lot about the arts and also how to use it to channel my thoughts and energy in a positive manner.

 His influence enhanced my love for video games, comic books, and designs for the music industry.
 He propelled me into a great career as a graphic designer.

 Nossi: Favorite part about being a design teacher?

-EJ: I come from a family of teachers and it always felt like a natural thing for me.
-It’s great to see students grow and progress not just as designers and people.
+EJ: I come from a family of teachers, and it always felt like a natural thing for me.
+It’s great to see students grow and progress, not just as designers but as people, too.
 One of the biggest rewards is seeing them in the future and hearing, in their own words, what they learned from me and from the experiences in my classes.